TexTrueStudio/RSO-Forge/README.md

 ## License

-Reese's Sodium Options is license under MIT, a free and open-source license.
+TexTrue's Rubidium Options is license under MIT, a free and open-source license.
 For more information, please see the [license file](LICENSE).